 I display my board-backed prints in clear self-seal cellophane bags.
-They are bigger versions of the kind you see on greetings cards.
+They are bigger versions of the kind you see on greeting cards.

-Further Reading: What Kind of Art Sells Best?
+Read this for tips: What Kind of Art Sells Best?
+All The Secrets Revealed

 To be extra safe I tape the end but even so they eventually succumb to UV and the bumps and knocks of everyday wear.
 It only takes a pin-prick to let in water.